 MUSA SYEED is an independent filmmaker and writer.
 His first narrative feature, VALLEY OF SAINTS, premiered at the 2012 Sundance Film Festival, where it won the Audience Award for World Cinema: Dramatic and the Alfred P. Sloan Film Prize.
-The film was shot on location in Kashmir during the military curfew of Fall 2010, with Nicholas Bruckman as producer.
-As writer/director, Syeed received the Alfred P. Sloan Feature Film Production Award for his screenplay, a New York Foundation for the Arts fellowship, and a National Geographic All Roads grant.
-In anticipation of the film, he was named one of the “10 to Watch in 2010” by the Independent Magazine.
-The film also participated in BAVC’s Producers Institute for New Media Technologies, where Syeed developed a new media engagement project for the film.
+The film was shot on location in Kashmir during a military curfew, with Nicholas Bruckman as producer.

-Syeed was an adjunct professor of documentary production at Williams College and a Fulbright Fellow in Cairo, Egypt, where he focused on experimental filmmaking.
+Syeed was a teaching artist for the Tribeca Film Institute and an adjunct professor of documentary production at Williams College.
+As a Fulbright Fellow, Syeed lived in Cairo, Egypt, where he focused on experimental filmmaking.
 He is an alumnus of New York University’s Tisch School of the Arts and the Middle Eastern & Islamic Studies Department.